pulumi/terraform-provider-digitalocean/docs/data-sources/loadbalancer.md

 Get information on a load balancer for use in other resources.
 This data source provides all of the load balancers properties as configured on your DigitalOcean account.
-This is useful if the load balancer in question is not managed by Terraform or you need to utilize any of the load balancers data.
+This is useful if the load balancer in question is not managed by the provider or you need to utilize any of the load balancers data.

 An error is triggered if the provided load balancer name does not exist.